 What is a National Park Passport?

 The United States’ National Park Service National Park Passport program is voluntary for national parks and their affiliated areas, but nearly every national park participates in this popular program.
-(The above link also takes you to a PDF of all the parks participating in the program.)
 Visitors can purchase a passport at any participating visitor center within a national park, or you can purchase one online here before you go.

 The passports themselves are thicker than an international passport because they contain a lot of great information about the national parks.
 They are divided into regions of the country, so for example, if you are going to Canyonlands National Park, you will find spaces for stamps in the Rocky Mountain Region section of the passport.

 How do I use a National Park Passport?

 Once you have the passport, you bring it to any participating visitor center within the national park.
 There will be designated place (usually on a raised podium) with a stamper on it set to today’s day.
 There is also usually scrap paper there so you can practice stamping before you stamp the real thing.
 Find the proper section in your passport for where to place the stamp, and stamp it!

 Pro Tip: Have your kids practice doing the stamp, and help them if they need help, but definitely let them stamp their own passport!

 Another Pro Tip: If you anticipate visiting a lot of national parks, be sure to maximize the space by fitting in four stamps per open space.

 Below are a couple pages from my son’s passport.
 As you can see, the passports also include spaces where you can purchase colorful stickers from the parks to include in your passport as well.
 Our kids loved getting these, especially when they were little.
 Some parks also have more decorative stamps you can include that don’t have the date (like the Mount Rushmore stamp in the bottom right).

 Why should I get a National Park Passport?